hemanthnhs/eShopR/README.md

 https://stackoverflow.com/questions/39458201/understanding-javascript-promise-object

 ##Note:
 This application should not be stress tested as few components use external API's for reference.
+If continous hits appear as a part of tracking, please notify the developer.

 ##Design Decisions:
 The application is completely SPA, however few items are maintained in state instead of redux store and are fetched from